-- 1.1 This application is brought before Planning Committee due to a call in request from Cllr.
-Daniel Wemyss.
+- This application is brought before Planning Committee due to the number of objections (31) including an objection from Cllr.
+Daneil Wemyss.

 - 1.2 The main issues for consideration in the determination of the application/appeal are considered to be as follows:

 - The principle of development;

 - Standard of accommodation;

 - Parking;

 - Waste;

 - · Amenity impacts upon neighbouring residents;

 - Impact upon the Solent Protection Areas; and

 - Any other raised matters.